TruncatedDinoSour/armour/doc/d/pDB-1.md

 In other words,

--   Generate a 16-byte nonce
+-   Generate a 16-byte random nonce
--   Generate a `hash_salt_length`-byte nonce
+-   Generate a `salt_size`-byte random salt
 -   Prepend `pepper` to the data, assume `data = pepper + data` now
--   Derive key using PBKDF2(HMAC) passing the generated salt Concatenated with the salt file, configured hashing algorithm to PBKDF2, and deriving from the database password
+-   Derive key using PBKDF2(HMAC) passing the generated salt concatenated with the salt file, configured hashing algorithm to PBKDF2, and deriving from the database password
 -   Pass the data to chacha20 along with the derived key.
-Assume `data` was reassigned
+Assume `data` was reassigned to the encrypted data
 -   Concatenate `nonce + salt + data` and reassign `data`
 -   Repeat this process `chacha20_crypto_passes` times

 ### AES

-AES is used as a final layer of encryption, it is a slow, but secure encryption algorihm.
+AES in GCM mode is used as a final layer of encryption, it is a slow, but secure encryption algorihm.
 This is how pDBv1 utilizes it:

     bytes aes(bytes data) {
         data = random(64) + data + pepper;

         for (size_t idx = 0; idx < aes_crypto_passes; ++idx) {
-            bytes salt = random(hash_salt_length);
+            bytes salt = random(salt_size);

             bytes key = PBKDF2(
                 prf=HMAC,